Johan Valckenaer

-Johan Valckenaer (Franeker, 21 January 1759 - Bennebroek, 1821) was a Dutch professor who specialized in Roman law.
+Johan Valckenaer (Franeker, 21 January 1759 – Bennebroek, 25 January 1821) was a Dutch professor who specialized in Roman law.
 He was a passionate and combative patriot who promoted the right to bear weapons.
 In 1787 he went in exile in France and in 1793 he made proposals for a constitutional monarchy.
 After his return in 1795 he became professor in Constitutional law, a member of National Assembly, a diplomat and financial counsellor.

 Life

-His father Lodewijk Caspar Valckenaer was Franeker university's professor in Old Greek and, in 1766, was appointed to succeed Tiberius Hemsterhuis at Leiden.
-His family was related to the Luzacs, publishers of the internationally renowned newspaper "Gazette de Leyde" - Emilie Luzac and her father Johan were Valckenaer's relatives.
+His father Lodewijk Caspar Valckenaer was Franeker university professor in Old Greek and, in 1766, was appointed to succeed Tiberius Hemsterhuis at Leiden.
+His family was related to the Luzacs, publishers of the internationally renowned newspaper Gazette de Leyde – Emilie Luzac and her father Johan were Valckenaer's relatives.
 Johan became deeply interested in classical and French writers such as Voltaire and Rousseau.
 He graduated in 1781.
 In 1785 he married Rutgera Joanna de Lille.

 In 1782, Valckenaer was appointed at the University of Franeker, and on 23 September 1785 he gave a speech when it celebrated the bicentennial with an armed parade; the anxious stadtholder cancelled his visit.
 In May 1787 was discharged for his membership of an exercitiegenootschap.
 He was appointed in Utrecht (in Natural law), then a democratic stronghold.
 Early September Valckenaer supported Court Lambertus van Beyma, trying to create an alternative Provincial States at Franeker.
 A few weeks later, after the Prussian invasion of Holland, many patriots fled in the first place to Amsterdam, then to Brussels and Saint-Omer in northwest France.
 The leaders of the Patriots, such as Valckenaer, Wybo Fijnje, H. W. Daendels, and Adam Gerard Mappa lived temporarily in a castle in Watten and formed a kind of commune, that jointly bought a billiards set, restored the rooms and grew vegetables.